 - Figure 11.
-This chart illustrates the combined total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, there was a significant decrease in total referrals for both hospitals combined as compared with the previous quarter. - Drivers: As contemplated in Figures 9 and 10, there may be a number of factors potentially driving the overall numbers seen in Figure 11.
-Specifically, it appears as though preference by the courts, as it pertains to patient evaluations, is to have the vast majority of evaluations completed in jail as opposed to inpatient.
-Additionally, defense attorneys are beginning to view the wait times for admission to the hospital for an inpatient evaluation to be so prohibitively long that it is not worth pursuing an order.
+This chart illustrates the combined total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, there was a slight decrease in total referrals for both hospitals combined as compared with the previous quarter.
+However, over the period charted above, the average quarterly referral total was 76; Q3 2017 was 18.4% above that average. - Drivers: As contemplated in Figures 9 & 10, there are a number of factors potentially driving the overall numbers seen in Figure 11.
+With more defendants presenting with psychological issues at court, many defendants refusing to meet with evaluators for jail-based evaluations, and the shorter mandated time frame for inpatient admissions v. jail-based referrals, there would naturally be a predictable result of increased inpatient evaluation referrals.